AbsoluteZero-ljz/appweb/doc/contents/developers/migrating-8.html.md

 - Added the httpSetAuthStoreVerify API for globally setting the auth verify callback.
 See [httpSetAuthStoreVerify](http://127.0.0.1:4000/ref/api/http.html#group___http_auth_1gaceb42561636cf7ff37c67b167c8df128).
 - Removed HttpTx.queues[].
 These were aliases to HttpStream.readq and HttpStream.writeq which should be used instead.
 - HttpQueue.conn is renamed HttpQueue.stream.
 User code that references q->conn should be changed to q->stream.
+- The httpWriteBlock API when called with HTTP_BUFFER may yield.
+This is required to support HTTP/2 which uses flow control packets that must be received to permit output to flow.
+- The espRender, espRenderString, espRenderBlock APIs may yield.
+- The httpFinalize* APIs takes queue instead of HttpStream.
+Applications should use the queue HttpStream.writeq when calling httpFinalize APIs.
+- All handlers must call httpFinalizeOutput / httpFinalize to finalize output.
+- The httpNeedRetry API changed the URL argument to cchar* from char*.
+- The httpSetRetries API and HttpConn.retries field are removed.
+- The HttpTx.writeBlocked is migrated to HttpNet.writeBlocked.
+- The define ME_MAX_BUFFER should be migrated to use ME_BUFSIZE instead.
+- The httpIOEvent(stream) API now takes a HttpNet argument.
+- The httpTracePacket API "body" argument is changed to be a HttpPacket reference.
+- The Upload filter directory now not per route, as it must be defined before routing can proceed.
+- The Upload filter always defined — to remove, do Reset pipeline and define route configuration.
+The PHP handler will do this automatically as PHP implements its own file upload.

 ## ESP Changes